vtvc/Linux/1 LinuxBasics.md

 * Also it is very tough for humans to understand the binary language, in such case we need an interface

-* Which can translate human language to hardware and vice-versa for effective communication.
+* Which can translates human language to hardware and vice-versa for effective communication.

 [link](https://www.guru99.com/operating-system-tutorial.html "use this link for")